AuLaSW/openai-python-client/README.md

 # openai-python-client

 A python GUI application that communicates with OpenAI through their openai-python API.
-Works with OpenAI Text Completion and Text Edit models.
+Works with OpenAI Text Completion endpoint.

 ## Purpose